 She was right.
 He owed her a response.

 “I think I might be dyin’, Llew.”

 Her open mouth curved up on one side, like she was holding back a laugh, and dropped.

 She shook her head.
 “No. You don’t get to say something like that after what I just said.”

 She waited for him to say something else.
 But he had nothing.

 Using the toe of his left boot, he hooked the heal off his right.
 Pain burned through his foot, but he continued to slide the boot free.
-Fighting the cool stiffness throughout his body, and biting down on the pain shooting from his bruised thigh, he brought his foot within arm’s reach.
+Fighting the cool stiffness throughout his body and biting down on the pain that shot from his bruised thigh, he brought his foot within arm’s reach.
 He peeled back his sock, hoping his skin wouldn’t go with it.
 Numbness was spreading, from his toes to his ankle, and he hadn’t taken his boots off in days.
 He didn’t know what he was about to reveal, but he’d seen enough soldiers succumb to gangrene to know his chances.
 It wasn’t just his foot, either.
 An imaginary line up his calf muscle could go from numb to excruciating pain in moments.
 He could walk, if stiff and unstable, so he was almost certain he hadn’t broken a bone.
 But there was more than one way to break a body.

 Jonas huffed out a single laugh, felt a sneer curl his lip.
 Of course.
 The Aenuk who could heal magically simply by touching another living thing had never dealt with gangrene.
-The Aenuk, who could heal herself, or anyone who wasn’t Karan… who couldn’t heal Jonas.
+The Aenuk, who could heal herself, or anyone that wasn’t Karan… who couldn’t heal Jonas.

 He looked at her flatly as he tried to turn off that thinking.
 Wasn’t her fault she could heal anyone but him.
 Wasn’t her fault he was in this mess.
 It was what it was.